timsutton/packer-startosinstall/README.md

 ## TODO

+* Add back a configuration profile or other means to disable Setup Assistant things, auto-login, and other updated items from [osx-vm-templates](https://github.com/timsutton/osx-vm-templates/), etc.
 * Explain more about how this works
 * Document why we use a .gotmpl for the VMX configuration, why packer's existing VMX configuration options weren't sufficient.